preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 When a document is published (approved for publication) it is removed from Drafts and is available on the "Published" tab.
 Here the options for creating a new draft, unpublishing and Document History are available.

-You can use most headings to sort the list.
+Most headings can be used to sort the list.

 Settings for the Controlled Documents library
 **********************************************